NonGMOTrash/teralite/README.md

     OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-this does mean you could create mods if you *really* like this dumb game
-the github is here: (private for now until offical release) good luck working with my terrible game architecture though
+github is here: [private until full release]

 # Patchnotes